Get 15% Off

 Why is that cool?
 Well, there are five different types of brainwaves that become dominant when we are asleep, focused, relaxed, focused, and active.
 Alpha brainwaves are connected with feelings of relaxation without drowsiness.
 What’s even more interesting about this study is that it was successfully replicated, and that second study had complementary results.

 What this means is that clinical data indicates L-theanine can boost your ability combat stress while allowing you to stay alert and focused.
 That’s why L-theanine is such a useful ingredient in a stress-relief drink for work and studying.
+You’ll be able to slip into that zoned-in vibe without phasing out and falling asleep at your desk.

-Another study on the nootropic qualities of this powerful amino acid measured stress responses in a group who had an L-theanine shot and a group who’d had a placebo.
+Another study on the nootropic qualities of this powerful amino acid measured stress responses in a group who took an L-theanine supplement and a group who’d had a placebo.
 The results of this study found a single dose of L-theanine increased alpha brainwave activity and decreased saliva cortisol levels, which are important indicators of stress reduction.
 An increase in alpha activity in the frontal region also supports L-theanine’s indication as a pro-concentration nootropic.

 A 2016 systematic review identified five studies investigating L-theanine’s ability to reduce acute anxiety and stress.
 Researchers found that supplementation with this nootropic helped people cope better in stressful situations and reduce anxiety.
 And although studies had small sample sizes, these findings indicated that L-theanine could be one of the best nootropics for anxiety.